The Refactor of My Games App

 Per-Game API Growth

-None of that is wrong by itself.
-The problem shows up over time.
-Each game invents its own API shape.
-Shared behavior gets rebuilt in slightly different ways.
-One rule change touches several endpoints and pages.
-Client and server drift without strict discipline.
+None of that is wrong on its own.
+The trouble compounds over time.
+Each game invents its own API shape, shared behavior gets rebuilt in slightly different ways, one rule change touches several endpoints and pages, and the client and server drift apart unless you’re extremely disciplined.

 State Shaping In Pages And Routes

-After a page takes on that much, it stops being a view.
-It becomes a custom controller for the whole game.
-Future UI edits get harder than they should be.
+Once a page takes on that much, it stops being a view.
+It becomes a custom controller for the entire game, and every future UI edit gets harder than it should be.

 Realtime And Presence Were Bolted On

-The old app supported multiplayer updates and connection tracking, but the work was scattered.
-Presence depended on polling, heartbeat routes, and game-specific disconnect logic stored inside game data.
+The old app did support multiplayer updates and connection tracking, but the work was scattered everywhere.
+Presence leaned on polling, heartbeat routes, and game-specific disconnect logic stored inside the game data itself.

 Product Progress And Debt Mixed Together

-The archived repo shows real iteration.
-It has compatibility comments, legacy fields kept for old UI expectations, and route handlers that handle transition logic and cleanup work together.
+The archived repo shows real iteration, which I’m not embarrassed by.
+It has compatibility comments, legacy fields kept around for old UI expectations, and route handlers mixing transition logic with cleanup.

-That is normal in a fast-moving app.
-It is a sign that the architecture carries too much history in too many places.
+That’s normal for a fast-moving app.
+It’s also a sign the architecture was carrying too much history in too many places.

 What Changed In The Refactor

-The refactor is not Next.js with cleaner files.
-It uses a different layout and a different runtime model.
+The refactor isn’t Next.js with cleaner files.
+It’s a different layout and a different runtime model.

 New Structure